zero-one-group/geni/README.md

     show)
 ```

-In contrast, we would have to write the following instead with pure interop:
+In contrast, we would have to write the following with pure interop:

 ```clojure
 (-> dataframe